Narrative Design and Writing for games

 In narratives I particularly enjoy stories that tackle the absurd.
 Watching characters struggle with accepting the inevitable heat death of life as we know it, make futile attempts to control their life and perhaps find solace in others seems to be recurring themes in my stories.
-As a part of the Fairy Trade Coffee speculative fiction duo with Sandra Waller, I have written fiction, audio drama, comics, and hope to release some interactive fictions and games soon.
+As a part of the Fairy Trade Coffee speculative fiction duo with Sandra Waller, I have written fiction, an audio drama spec script, comics, and hope to release some interactive fictions and games soon.